DeanHickerson/linux-cheat-sheets/Apache_Commands.md

-# Useful Terminal Commands for Apache Server
+# Useful Terminal Commands for Apache Server on Linux (Ubuntu)

 1. To turn **off** Apache on system startup: `sudo update-rc.d apache2 disable`
 2. To turn **on** Apache on system startup: `sudo update-rc.d apache2 enable` (this is the default setting of Apache)